 Sometimes technology-based change happens very slowly or not at all

-For example, despite telephones being around for quite a while now (!) and the more recent mobile revolution, telephone screening is still rarely used by employers.
-If they do telephone interviews it’s usually only for initial stage information gathering.
+For example, despite telephones being around for quite a while now (!) and the more recent mobile revolution, telephone screening is rarely used by employers.
+If they do telephone job interviews, it’s usually only for initial stage information gathering.

 By contrast, the internet has changed recruitment dramatically but it’s been a fairly gentle evolution over the last 25 years.
 Related web-based video technology has also been available for a long time and the home broadband speeds needed to support reliable interviews have been available for years too.

 Despite the availability of the technology, only 18 months ago video interviewing was still rare in mainstream hiring.
-It was sometimes used in place of international travel but even that was unusual: the norm was that overseas applicants (even with Right to Work) didn’t get considered unless they were available for physical face to face meetings.
+It was sometimes used in place of international travel but even that was unusual.
+The norm was that overseas applicants (even with Right to Work) didn’t get considered unless they were available for physical face-to-face meetings for job interviews.

 Why was this?
 Habit inevitably has a big role to play.
 And in this case, the alternative to physical meetings did not seem especially compelling so there was no driver to change.
 It seemed obvious that the traditional format was better and had advantages for both sides.

 So much so that it’s highly likely that one could have looked forward ten years and seen little change.

 However, then Covid hit such that ALL business meetings and job interviews were moved online overnight.

 Working from home is the spur for change